willemvlh/saxon-server/README.md

 ## Saxon-EE

 It is possible to include a path to a Saxon-EE license file using the `-l, --license` startup parameter.
-This allows using enterprise features that are not found in the open-source edition such as streaming XML input or Saxon extension functions.
+This allows using enterprise features that are not found in the open-source edition such as streaming XML input or using extension functions.

 ## Error handling